andysbolton/8080-spaceinvaders/README.md

 # 8080_spaceinvaders

-Browser-based Intel 8080 emulator with special hardware emulation to play Space Invaders.
+Browser-based Intel 8080 emulator set up to play Space Invaders.

 Thanks to emulator101.com for general info and https://github.com/superzazu/8080 for test implementation.